On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Introduction

-\textbf{Limitations}\enspace Our work studies architectures that are \emph{currently} being used in practice.
-This does \emph{not} mean that future architectures with large widths are not described well via the kernel regime.
-However, achieving competitive performance with wide architectures is a challenge, likely due to reduced representation learning \citep{pleiss2021limitations,zavatone2021asymptotics,noci2021precise,Coker2022WideMeanField}.
-Further, we also do \emph{not} claim that methods we consider fail to be competitive in \emph{any} setting, rather just that their motivation via the kernel regime is unsuitable for practical architecture choices and problems.
-They may work well on specific choices of models and datasets.
+\textbf{Limitations}\enspace Our work tests the assumptions of NTK theory \citep{jacot2018ntk,lee2018deepgp,pleiss2021limitations}.
+We do not study other overparametrized/infinite-width theory of NNs, such as the \(\mu\)-parametrization \citep{Yang2021FeatureLearning}.
+Moreover, this work studies whether architectures, that are \emph{currently} being used in practice and initialized according to the NTK parametrization, behave as if in the kernel regime.
+This does \emph{not} mean that wider architectures, potentially with a different parametrization, cannot be described well theoretically.
+However, achieving competitive performance with wide NNs can be a challenge, likely due to reduced representation learning \citep{pleiss2021limitations,zavatone2021asymptotics,noci2021precise,Coker2022WideMeanField}, {and the NTK does not predict the scaling laws of finite-width NNs well \citep{Vyas2023EmpiricalLimitations}}.
+Finally, we do \emph{not} claim that the methods we consider fail to be competitive in \emph{any} setting, rather just that using the kernel regime to argue why they work is flawed when considering architecture choices and problems as encountered in practice.